 When other couples have regular date nights, this was hers.
 For her, she was married to the sea.
 They never did celebrate anniversaries, nor have consistent birthday dinners, but never once did she skip their summers together.
 Here, they exchanged glances for the longest time while tasting its kiss through the salt in the wind.
 She lingered in its arms, longer than most men she slept with, and they made love so endlessly in the enveloping formation of curls and foams.

 She will not grow weary of her.

-And she wondered how she got there and she thought about her mom.
+And she wondered how she got there, and she thought about her mom.
 Her parents raised her well, gave her good education, and taught her that grace and humility far exceed any talent in the world.
-And for her, their most precious gift was her well-travelled feet that led her shadows home.
+And for her, their most precious gift was her well-traveled feet that led her shadows home.

 The guest walked past her while calling out her name.
 Her complexion was mid-toned.

 They caught each other’s eyes and locked for a while.

 From afar, the lines of their lips broke apart in turns.
 The words fell out so silently and there were no movements apart from that.

 Life was not perfect, so she realized, but so as the cratered moon.